swpease/swpease.github.io/Pelican/content/Snooker/toincoss.md

 Case closed!
 Right?
 Well... these matches aren't all between the same seedings each time.
 How much does that change things?

-# Factoring in Match Difficulty
+# Factoring in Match Difficulty... or "Math with Opinions"
 ## Upset Potentials Defined
 Seed 2 losing to seed 42 is a bigger upset than seed 42 losing to seed 82.
 To account for this aspect of the rankings, I converted the seeds using the base-2 logarithm, which I'll write as `log2(seed)`.
 If you're unfamiliar with logarithms, here are some reference values to get the gist: